charlesneimog/Awesome-Pd/docs/objects/giga.rev~.md

 # giga.rev~

-`giga.rev~` is a stereo reverb in Else based on Juhana Sadeharju’s *Gigaverb* algorithm, known for producing large, spacious, and dense reverberation tails.
-It offers controls for decay time, room size, damping, bandwidth, and early/late reflections, along with a dry/wet balance, making it flexible for anything from subtle ambience to cathedral-like spaces.
-The object comes with presets for quick setup and, while more CPU-intensive than simpler reverbs, it delivers smooth, natural decays with a wide stereo image, making it especially useful for ambient, cinematic, and experimental sound design.
+The `giga.rev~` object implements a Gigaverb-based reverberation algorithm, transforming a mono audio input into a stereo output.
+It offers extensive control over room characteristics, including size, decay time, high-frequency damping, input bandwidth, and the levels of dry, early, and late reflections, as well as stereo spread.
+This allows for simulating various acoustic spaces from small rooms to large canyons.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `giga.rev~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
+- :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>

 ---